 Men’s prime interest in sexual knowledge focuses on how women can be encouraged to be more enthusiastic about intercourse.
-No one knows what erotic turn-ons might cause female arousal, so men focus on stimulation techniques rather than turn-ons.
-Even if men are told that women need emotional drivers to enjoy sex but they cannot relate to this information.
+No one knows what erotic turn-ons might cause female arousal, so men focus on stimulation techniques rather than turn-ons, which are a complete mystery.
+Men are told that women need emotional drivers to enjoy sex but they cannot relate to this information.
 This confusion between arousal (which relies on erotic stimuli) and amenability (which relies on emotional stimuli) is a key obstacle in educating men about women’s sexuality.

 Men can orgasm from manual stimulation with a lover, oral sex and intercourse because all of these scenarios involve stimulating the penis.
 In fact, stimulation is not the issue.
 Men assume that women are aroused as they are and so they assume that women respond to stimulation as men do.
 But men are aroused by the physical presences of a lover and by sexual opportunities.
 Women are not aroused by these real-world erotic stimuli.